KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 Related to parameter optimization:

-   - **Misc.Coupled_TendonStiffness**: array with names of muscle from which tendon stiffness will be coupled.
+   - **Misc.Coupled_TendonStiffness**: cell array [n x m] with names of muscle from which tendon stiffness will be coupled.
+Muscles on the same row [n] will be coupled.
 This means that the generic tendon stiffnesses of these muscles will be scaled with same variable.

-   - **Misc.Coupled_fiber_length**: array with names of muscle from which optimal fiber length will be coupled.
+   - **Misc.Coupled_fiber_length**: cell array [n x m] with names of muscle from which optimal fiber length will be coupled.
+Muscles on the same row [n] will be coupled.
 This means that the generic fiber lengths of these muscles will be scaled with same variable.

-   - **Misc.Coupled_slack_length**: array with names of muscle from which the optimal slack length will be coupled.
+   - **Misc.Coupled_slack_length**: cell array [n x m] with names of muscle from which the optimal slack length will be coupled.Muscles on the same row [n] will be coupled.
 This means that the generic tendon slack lengths of these muscles will be scaled with same variable.

+   - example: this command will couple the estimated tendon stiffness of the calf muscles (gastrocnemius and soleus) on the left and right leg separately.

+     ```
+     Misc.Coupled_TendonStiffness = {'med_gas_l','lat_gas_l','soleus_l'; 'med_gas_r','lat_gas_r','soleus_r'};
+     ```

 Related to weights in objective function: